mcmtroffaes/homepage/posts/2013-09-10-typeclasses.markdown

 data Maybe a = Nothing | Just a
 ```

-Semantically, a `Maybe` is just like a list with at most one element.
+Semantically, a `Maybe`{.haskell} is just like a list with at most one element.
 Its monad implementation is somewhat simpler than that of lists.

 ``` {.sourceCode .haskell}